 - Getting there: Strawberry Hill mainline station

 The Wallace Collection is my favourite museum anywhere in the world.
 It is the creation of successive Marquesses of Hertford and Sir Richard Wallace (widely assumed to be the illegitimate son of the final Marquess).
 Hertford House was their town house.
 Richard Wallace added the galleries at the back to house his impressive collection of painting and armour.
 The Wallace Collection really does feel like a house, a grand house but still a home.
-I used to live round the corner and pop in regularly to just sit and a read a book.
+I used to live round the corner and pop in regularly to just sit and a read a book, whilst pretending that it really was my home.

 - Wallace Collection, Manchester Square, W1U 3BN